-Asia shares near one-year top, await China trade data, ECB
+Asia shares near one-year top, China trade improves

 Apple (AAPL.O) shares rose 0.6 percent, after the biggest company by market value unveiled its new iPhone.

-The main event later on Thursday will be the ECB's regular policy meeting.
+The main event later on Thursday will be the European Central Bank's regular policy meeting.

 Nearly all analysts polled by Reuters expect rates to remain unchanged on Thursday, though there was more uncertainty on whether the ECB would announce an extension of its 80 billion euro of monthly asset buys.